ntr0pie/ntr0pie.github.io/_sources/about.rst.txt

 | I'm currently a graduate student at Carnegie Mellon, majoring in Electrical and Computer Engineering.
 I’m primarily interested in μArch and digital design, with a secondary focus in VLSI design.

 | I spend many hours each week trying to understand computers so I can get them to understand me better.
-When I’m not working with computers, it’s usually: books, video games, guitar, running or meditation
+When I’m not working with computers, it’s usually: books, guitar, walking or sleeping

-| I'm currently reading Foundation by Isaac Asimov and playing Uncharted 4: A Thief's End and God of War.